Algebraic relations among hyperderivatives of periods and logarithms of Drinfeld modules: Differential Algebraic Geometry

-We can now define the Kolchin topology in positive characteristic.
 Let $K$ be a $\pd$-field.
 A {\emph{$\pd$-extension field of $K$}} is a $\pd$-field $L$ which is an extension field of the $\pd$-field $K$.
 Note that $K$ and $L$ are fields.
 Let $\oK$ be an algebraic closure of the field $K$ and $K^\sep$ be the separable closure of $K$ in $\oK$.

 \begin{proposition} There is a unique extension of $\pd^j:K\rightarrow K$ to $\pd^j:K^\sep\rightarrow K^\sep$, which satisfy all the rules of $\pd$. \end{proposition} \begin{proof} The proof follows the same argument as that for hyperderivatives \cite[Thm.~5]{Conrad00}. \end{proof} Let $a \in \oK \setminus K^\sep$.
 We say that $\pd$ can be {\emph{extended to $a$}} if $\pd$ can be extended to some extension field of $K^\sep$ that contains $a$.
 The largest extension field $\oK^\pd$ of $K^\sep$ in $\oK$ that has an extension of $\pd$ is called the {\emph{$\pd$-closure}} of $K$ in $\oK$.